Onemind-Services-LLC/netbox-jps/addons/netbox-sso-azure/README.md

   <p>The premier source of truth powering network automation</p>
 </div>

-# NetBox DeviceType/ModuleType Import Addon
+# NetBox SSO Azure Addon

 This plugin will activate Single Sign-On (SSO) within the NetBox instance.
 It is designed to be used with the [NetBox JPS](https://github.com/Onemind-Services-LLC/netbox-jps) project.